Good morning Rome! Your connection to what's happening around town is here. Take a sip of coffee and read on. ☀️

 In today's newsletter:

-Also on today's calendar: Become a Tai Chi for Health Instructor and 5 more events.
+Also on today's calendar: We CARE Vet Fair and 6 more events.

 Show off your photography skills and the sights around town!
 Click here to submit your Photo of the Day to Patch AM!